spinerak/refunct-tas-archipelago/README.md

 - Double-click refunct-tas.exe (note: it may crash, just try again a couple of times, or check troubleshooting at the very bottom).
 - After a short lag, you'll see "Press 'm' to open the menu" top-left.
 - Navigate to Archipelago, paste your credentials (CTRL-V) and press enter.
-- After closing the menu (escape), you should now see "Connected to Archipelago".
+- After closing the menu (escape), you should now see "Connected to Archipelago" and much more.
 You're good to go!
-- Red buttons don't do anything, so don't worry about it.
+- Red buttons don't do anything in this randomizer.

 ## Other stuff
 - Buttons and platforms underneath buttons are not checks.
 (Red) buttons don't do anything.
 - Universal Tracker can help you to figure out which platforms are accessible.
+The mini-map should help!
 - You should be able to quit a game and continue it later, just follow the steps again.
+Make sure to "New game" before logging into AP.
 - The final cluster in the game won't appear and will stay underwater for now (the final button is weird).
-- There's many improvements to be made still.

 # Below text is the text of the original read me for the Refunct TaS Tool
 # Refunct TaS Tool